nour1998/aws-serverless-airline-booking/README.md

 To get started with the Serverless Airline application, you can deploy into your AWS Account by following our [Get Started instructions](./docs/getting_started.md)

-## Stack
+## Coding

-Summary of what the stack looks like now including a picture with the core tech:
+Here , you can find the summary of how the stack looks like , including a picture with the core thech :

+* **Front-end** - Vue.js as the core framework.
+                - Quasar for User Interface .
+                -Amplify for Auth UI component.
+                -AWS integration
-* **Front-end** - Vue.js as the core framework, Quasar for UI, Amplify for Auth UI component and AWS integration, and Stripe JS with Stripe Elements for card tokenization, validation, etc.
+                - We use Stripe JS with Stripe Elements for card tokenizationand for validation .

-* **Data** - All data is modeled after GraphQL types and stored in DynamoDB.
-Python being the core language for all services except Loyalty that's written in Typescript, and JavaScript for front-end.
+* **Data** - We collect all the data after GraphQL types , then we stored in DynamoDB.
+           - For the front-end , we use Typescript , Javascript.
+           - For all the services , we use Python.

-* **API** - GraphQL is managed by AppSync and also acts as an API Hub to interact with other services.
-Loyalty implements a REST API to demonstrate how to secure service-to-service communication while maintaining a public endpoint.
-Payment API is also based on REST to demonstrate an external payment provider.
+* **API** - GraphQL is managed by AppSync .
+          -  GraphQL acts as an API Hub to interact with other services.
+          - Loyalty implements a REST API to demonstrate how to secure service-to-service communication while maintaining a public endpoint.
+          - Payment API is also based on REST to demonstrate an external payment provider.

 * **Auth** - Cognito provides JSON Web Tokens (JWT) and along with AppSync fine-grained authorization on what data types users can access.

 * **Messaging**  - Booking workflow is managed by Step Functions while SNS provides service-to-service communication through messaging between Booking and Loyalty.

 ![Core stack](./media/core-stack.png)